Syllabus

 • Evaluate Real-World Corporate Venturing: Analyze real-world corporate venturing strategies, including the role of spin-offs and incubators, and assess their impact on corporate innovation.

-• Engage in Practical Application: Participate in hands-on activities (experiments and field trips) to apply theoretical knowledge in real-world scenarios, including understanding the challenges and opportunities presented by failure in both startups and corporate settings.
+• Engage in Practical Application: Participate in hands-on activities (e.g., field trips, discussions with experts) to apply theoretical knowledge in real-world scenarios, including understanding the challenges and opportunities presented by failure in both startups and corporate settings.

 • Collaborate and Problem-Solve: Work effectively in groups to solve problems related to error management and entrepreneurial initiatives within a corporate context.